 Her art is never overtly feminist or autobiographical.
 Instead, it tends to be allusive and dreamlike, featuring free-floating, gravity-defying figures in the manner of Marc Chagall.

-Often it alludes to Indian mythology, as with Ashvamedha (2008), below, a triptych appearing in the South Asian Modern & Contemporary Art sale at Christie’s New York on 20 March.
+Often it alludes to Indian mythology, as with Ashvamedha (2008), a triptych that appeared in the South Asian Modern & Contemporary Art sale at Christie’s New York in March 2019.
 The title references an old Vedic ritual of horse sacrifice, in which a stallion was allowed to roam free for a year, leading kings to new territories to conquer, before being killed.

 The action isn’t too easily deciphered but to the right one can make out male figures on motorcycles and horseback advancing to attack a territory of skeletal, female figures to the left.
 ‘There’s so much going on in Ashvamedha, as there is in all Singh’s paintings,’ says Avari.
 ‘She’s incredibly meticulous and detailed, which is partly the product of her early-career training in the kantha weaving method.’

 After graduating in fine arts from Delhi Polytechnic, Singh worked for four years designing textiles at the government-sponsored Weavers’ Service Centre.
 It was there that she learned traditional methods of embroidery, including the highly treasured Bengali type known as kantha.

 ‘Essentially, this involved building up rich patterns from tiny, individual stitches, like the brushstrokes in an Impressionist painting,’ says the specialist.
 ‘It would have a clear impact on the sense of patterning we see in her paintings of the decades to come.’

 Singh is in the vanguard of India’s second generation of modernists